Confirmation Bias

 Example 2: Speculation in Courtrooms

-The confirmation bias can have serious effects outside of the digital world.
+Confirmation bias can have serious effects outside of the digital world.
 Have you ever wondered why selecting a jury is such a long process?
 The judges, prosecutors, and defense attorneys are all trying to eliminate cases of confirmation bias.
 They want a jury that can make a fair and impartial decision about whether or not the person committed a crime.

 Unfortunately, that doesn’t always happen.
 Look at the OJ Simpson trial.
 I could talk all day about the different biases that led to the “not guilty” verdict.
 But one is the confirmation bias.
 Some jurors walked into the courtroom with the belief that OJ Simpson did or did not commit the crime.
-They had a lot of information to take in during the trial – it lasted for months.
-But the confirmation bias made the information that confirmed the jurors’ beliefs stick out most in their minds.
+They had a lot of information to take in during the trial - it lasted for months.
+However, the confirmation bias made the information that confirmed the jurors’ beliefs stick out most in their minds.

 O.J.
 Simpson trial